adobe/spectrum-css/.changeset/itchy-kids-travel.md

 ## Progress circle S2 migration

 This is the S2 migration of the progress circle.
-It has changed to an svg element to allow CSS styles such as `stroke-linecap`.
+The original markup has changed to an svg and circle element to allow CSS styles such as `stroke-linecap`.
 This was necessary to match the design.
+The `--small/--medium/--large` sizing classes have been deprecated in favor of t-shirt classes `--sizeS/--sizeM/--sizeL`

 ### Animation